nrz/ylikuutio/README.md

 In Visual Studio compiling may break due to compiler-specific bugs.
 Cross compiling from Linux® to Windows using MinGW-w64 works fine.
 C++20 support is required.
-CMake 3.14 or newer is needed for the compiling process.
+CMake 3.14 or newer and Ninja are needed for building.

 Ylikuutio repository in GitHub has 2 branches: `master` & `coverity_scan`.
 `master` is the branch that should be up to date and it's the one to build.